irfanraj-avalara/Avalara-SDK-DotNet/docs/A1099/V2/CompaniesW9Api.md

 <a name="updatecompany"></a>
 # **UpdateCompany**
-> CompanyResponseModel UpdateCompany (UpdateCompanyRequest requestParameters)
+> CompanyResponseModel UpdateCompany (UpdateCompanyRequestSdk requestParameters)

 Update a company